I-TECH-UW/sedish-haiti.org/README.md

 ```sh
 sudo docker-compose -f docker-compose.ports.yml up -d openhim-core openhim-console mongo-db opencr-es opencr-fhir shr-fhir nginx
 ```
+You should now be able to access the OpenHIM console at http://localhost.

+Log in to the console, and set the admin password to `openhim` (for development) or the password of your choice.

+You can also set up Clients and Roles for the following possible systems:
+- postman for testing
+- each isanteplus instances
 #### Start up Mediators
 ```sh
 sudo docker-compose -f docker-compose.ports.yml up -d shr opencr
 ```

 #### Start up iSantePlus
 ```sh